svenakela/testcafewrapper/README.md

 - Make your own specs, store them under `./tests/` and request them with `http://localhost/cafe/v1/run/{your-spec-name-here}`

-### Request Interaction
+### Request Interaction and Support

+When running a test, there are a few support features in the `Support` class found in `lib/support`.
+The support class is created by using the static builder `Support.build(t)`.

+### Sending Parameters

 When invoking a test via the REST interface, parameters can be sent to the test as a JSON string.
-The JSON structure will be injected into the test page and can be reached by the `getParameters()` function in the `Support` class found in `lib/support`.
+The JSON structure will be injected into the test page and can be reached by the `getParameters()` function.

+    const support = await Support.build(t)
+    const params = await support.getParameters()
+    await t.expect(params.personId).eql('197001016666', 'Not Okey, mKay?')

+### Get Cookies

+Get yer cookies with `const cooks = await support.getCookies()`.

+### Session objects

+Data set by the `storeSession(val)` function can be restored with `restoreSession()` in a later test.
+If the second test is requested with the same UUID set in the body as the first test gives in the response.
+The session cookie data will be set automatically from that ID.